About us

 No solicitation or self-promotion.

-During survivors’ eggression from active organized abuse conditions, and in protection of their lacking agency, privacy is nonnegotiable.
-To maintain everybody’s safety, do not solicit for reporting or public testimony here.
-We ask that people do not promote products, services, market research, websites, podcasts, etc., and that people do not solicit financial support, or recruitment for religious, political, or professional services, nor share social media accounts for audience-building.
+In survivors’ eggression from active abuse conditions, and in protection of lacking agency, privacy is nonnegotiable.
+To maintain everybody’s safety, we ask that people do not solicit for reporting or public testimony here, and do not promote products, services, market research, websites, podcasts, etc., solicit financial support, or recruitment for religious, political, or professional services, nor share social media accounts for audience-building.

 No assumptions about identity.